LiamLugubrious/Final-Project-A-Blog-/README.md

 ## Project Setup!

-Follow these steps to setup and run the project on your own machine after downloading this repo as a zip!
+Follow these steps to set up and run the project on your own machine after downloading this repo as a zip!

 ### (1) Install Dependencies

 We need dotenv, express, and mysql2 to be installed!
-This may vary depending what you are using but if using replit like me then it is
+This may vary depending on what you are using, but if using Replit like me, then it is

 npm init -y
 npm install express mysql2 dotenv

 ### (2) Set up the database

-This must be done on your own manually with whatever MySQL you are using, I am using freesqldatabase so my database name cannot be changed.
+This must be done on your own manually with whatever MySQL you are using, I am using FreeSQLDatabase, so my database name cannot be changed.

-1. Log into your SQL
+1. Log in to your SQL
-2. Create your database(or if your are using mysql skip this step.)
+2. Create your database(or if you are using MySQL, skip this step.)
-3. run the following SQL code to create the required table:
+3. Run the following SQL code to create the required table:
 ```sql
 CREATE TABLE posts (
   id INT AUTO_INCREMENT PRIMARY KEY,